-In 1912 London linguistic expert Henry Higgins (Rex Harrison) meets cockney flower girl Eliza Doolittle (Audrey Hepburn) and is appalled by her thick accent and bad manners.
+In My Fair Lady its 1912 and London linguistic expert Henry Higgins (Rex Harrison) meets cockney flower girl Eliza Doolittle (Audrey Hepburn) and is appalled by her thick accent and bad manners.
 He makes a bet with his friend Colonel Pickering (Wilfred Hyde-White) that he can teach her to speak so ‘properly’ that he can pass her off as a duchess at an embassy ball within six months.

 Audrey Hepburn – Eliza Doolittle

 Stanley Holloway – Alfred P. Doolittle

 Jeremy Brett – Freddy Eynsford-Hill

 – The film was based on a musical by Loew and Lerner, who based their musical on George Bernard Shaw’s play Pygmalion.
 Bernard Shaw came up with the storyline in 1912 by combining the Greek myth of Pygmalion, who fell in love with one of his sculptures that came to life, with commentary on the British class system of the day and women’s independence.